-Adding natural decorations will help to make the Caiman Lizard’s enclosure look more natural and will also give them several hiding spots.
-Decorations like rocks, branches and plants can be added inside their enclosure.
+Adding natural decorations will help make your Caiman Lizard’s enclosure look more natural and will also give them several hiding spots.
+Decorations like rocks, branches and plants can be added for a more natural feel.

-Since Caiman Lizards love to climb and can get long, branches should be sturdy.
+Since Caiman Lizards love to climb and can get long, the branches need to be sturdy.
 The branches should be placed at their higher ends of the tank.
-The branches should be secured so that it cannot injure the lizard while climbing or resting on them.
+The branches should be secured so that it can’t hurt your lizard while climbing or resting on them.
 The branches should be added to all areas of their enclosure.

 Use a substrate that helps trap moisture.
 A good substrate will help keep their enclosure humidified.